VitoDH/default-detection/README.md

 ## 2. Data Description

 `Ren Ren Dai`(https://www.renrendai.com/) is one of the largest online P2P lending platform in China.
-Using the crawling software Octopus, we could obtain around 10,000 records of online lending with the 20 features and 1 label (default or not default) :
+Using the crawling software Octopus, I obtain around 10,000 records of online lending with the 20 features and 1 label (default or not default) :